 The accounting industry has changed quite a bit over the past 20 years.
 While this blanket statement on the past, present and future of accounting may seem like an understatement, sometimes it’s helpful to sit down with someone who has seen the changes in the industry, and get their perspective on where we’ve been and where we’re going.

 On this episode of CFO Weekly, we sit down with Glen Parrillo to talk all about the past, present, and future of accounting.
-Glen is the Vice President of Finance & Controller at AccuWeather, and has seen a lot of the ups and downs in the finance industry, with a large bulk of them occurring in 2020 from the changing role of the finance leader to automation, talent and more.
+Glen is the Vice President of Finance & Controller at AccuWeather, and has seen a lot of the ups and downs in the finance industry, with a large bulk of them occurring in the current year from the changing role of the finance leader to automation, talent, and more.
 Listen below.

 The Role of the CFO & Controller

 It’s no surprise to anybody that has spent time in the industry that the roles of Controller and CFO have changed somewhat drastically over the past 10 to 20 years.
 Today’s Controllers and CFOs don’t look like those from two decades ago.

 As recently as the '80s, the controller role used to be a stereotypical one.
 They saw the world through green glasses.
 Their job was all about numbers.
 It was all credits and debits.
 But as the ’90s went on, a transformation started to occur.

 The controller role started to move away from more than just dollar signs.
 They became far more involved in the business, because so many things were crossing over and cross-pollinating.
 The Controller had to become more and more involved in business systems, IT and business operations.
 They’ve become more of strategic thinkers instead of simply being shoved into a corner office to crunch the numbers.